asqbtcupid/unreal.lua/readme.md

 2.if you want to export your class or struct or enum,you can add "meta=(Lua=1)" to the macro, such as UCLASS(meta=(Lua=1)).
 ## How to know what function or property of class are exported?
-The lua binding code is generate to the folder base on your vs project config,In Development Editor, please check your project_name/Intermediate/Build/Win64/UE4Editor/Inc/project_name folder.each class and struct has their corresponding file.Enum are in allEnum.script.h.
+The lua binding code is generate to the folder base on your visual studio project config.If you use Development Editor config,please check your project_name/Intermediate/Build/Win64/UE4Editor/Inc/project_name folder.each class or struct has their corresponding file.Enum are in allEnum.script.h.

 ## What other type are suppoted?